ucldc/ucldc-nuxeo-server/README.md

 docker compose -f compose-dev.yaml build
 ```

-And run the containers locally:
+And to run the containers locally:

 ```
 docker compose -f compose-dev.yaml up
 ```

+Nuxeo should now be up at http://localhost

-Note that it is assumed that the RDS, OpenSearch and MSK instances are not accessible locally, since they are locked down in a VPC.
+Note that it is assumed that the AWS hosted RDS, OpenSearch and MSK instances are not accessible locally, since they are locked down in a VPC.
 Therefore, `NUXEO_SKIP_CONFIG` is set to `true` in `.env.docker.dev`, meaning that the nuxeo client configuration will be skipped.
-Nuxeo will use the default embedded database, index, and key-value store.
+Nuxeo will use the default embedded datastores instead.